CyrilleMesue/cyrillemesue.github.io/processor/date-genomics.md

 That being said, we are gonna need to write functions that carryout the following task
 * check condition 1.
 We can name the function multiOfThree(meaning multiple of three)
 * check condition 2.
-Condition can be considered in the stopCodon function
+Condition can be considered in findGene function
 * Check condition 3.
 We will define a function to find the start codon(ATG).
 Obviously in a case where no start codon is found, we can safely assume there is no gene.We may name our function findStartCodon.
 * Check codition 4.
 Will define a function to find a stop function given that any start function was found.
 Since we are looking for a gene, the search for a stop codon must been after the location of a start codon.